Population and housing censuses by country: Japan

 Since 1920, Japan has conducted Population Census to collect census information every five years, with the exceptions of the 6th in 1947 instead of 1945 and some extra censuses during 1944–1948.
 A large-scale census (in the years ending in the digit 0) and a simplified one (in those ending in 5) has been undertaken alternately.
-They collected information as in October 1.
+They collected information as of October 1.
 The Statistics Bureau is in charge of the exercise of censuses.

 The questionnaires were frequently changed in the early history of the Population Census, but they were almost fixed by the 1970s.
 Since then, they include 16–23 topics, with a small difference between the large-scale censuses and the simplified ones.
 They solicit information such as name, gender, relationship to head of household, year and month of birth, marital status, nationality, number of the household members, type and tenure of dwelling, floor area of the dwelling, number of hours worked during the week prior to October 1, employment status, name of employer and type of business, kind of work, and the place of work or schooling.
 For the years ending in the digit 0, the questionnaire includes additional questions such as education, how long the respondent has lived at the current address, the place he/she lived five years ago, and the means of transportation to the workplace or school.

 Regardless of nationality or legal status, all residents in Japan are required to complete the census.
 All information collected by the census is confidential and protected by the Statistics Act.
 Information provided by census can never be used for any investigation purposes such as immigration control, police investigation, tax collections and so on.
 After the census, all forms are destroyed.

 For the first time in 2010, residents of Tokyo were given an option to complete the census questionnaires online in lieu of the conventional paper questionnaires.
 Unique ID and password were provided with the census form.
 Tokyo was chosen as the initial rollout for the online questionnaires due to the high concentration of people living in apartment buildings or gated communities, which restricts the access of census workers.
 The online options were made available across Japan from the 2015 census.

 The 2020 census was conducted in midst of global COVID-19 pandemic and the Japanese government urged the residents to respond the census online.
 Those who are unable to respond online may complete and mail back the paper questionnaires.
 The online census questionnaires are available in Japanese, English, Simplified Chinese, Traditional Chinese, Korean, Vietnamese, Spanish, and Portuguese.
 The paper census form was only written in Japanese, but translation was available in 29 different languages upon request.
 Since 2020, administrative information can be used on limited basis, only to complete the number of persons from nonresponding households.